aaron-baluja/custom_photo_rotation/README.md

 ## Image Requirements

 - **Supported Formats**: JPG, JPEG, PNG only
-- **Aspect Ratio**: Images maintain their original aspect ratio when displayed
+- **Aspect Ratio**: Images are stretched to completely fill their assigned pane dimensions
-- **Screen Fit**: Images are scaled to fit their assigned pane while preserving proportions
+- **Screen Fit**: Images stretch to fill entire pane area (may distort but ensures no empty space)
 - **Search Depth**: Images are found in the specified folder and all subdirectories

 ## Metadata Extraction